wc-donation/wc-donation-platform/readme.txt

 * **Donation Receipts**: Donation Platform for WooCommerce provides a template for your charity to automatically issue donation receipts.
 * **Free Donations**: There are no paid extensions for Donation Platform for WooCommerce: Fundraising & Donation Management.
 However, this does not apply to all extensions for WooCommerce.
 * **Fee Recovery**: Donors have the option to cover transaction costs.
+* **Donation Upsells**: Let customers add optional checkout donations as a round-up or as a fixed amount plus a percentage of the cart value.
 * **Open Source Fundraising**: Donation Platform for WooCommerce: Fundraising & Donation Management is open source software released under the terms of the GNU General Public License v2.0
 * **Own Your Fundraising Data**: All donation data belong exclusively to your charity and are under your full control.
 You are not tied to any other company that handles the donations for you.
 * **Privacy Friendly Donations**: WooCommerce and WordPress include privacy tools that make it easier to handle Right to Access and Right to Erasure requests from donors.
 This allows you to easily comply with regulations such as GDPR or CCPA.